 30 St. Andrews points = 7.5 W&M credits

 Except for History, all courses must be pre- or post-approved.
-History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
+History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office.
 Grades will not appear on transcripts or be included in GPA calculations.
 Credits will appear as transfer credits on W&M transcripts.

 Students will pay for housing, meals, and other fees on site in Scotland.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
-Please familiarize yourself with the requirements prior to applying and begin the application process immediately after you are nominated for the program.
+Please familiarize yourself with the requirements prior to applying and begin the application process as soon as possible after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.

 Housing and Meals: Accommodation costs are paid directly to St Andrews and vary based on accommodation type.
 Students will apply for housing online once accepted.
 There are several housing options, including catered (19 meals a week) or self-catered (kitchen facilities, but no meals provided), and en-suite (private) or shared bathrooms.
 Prices vary by residence hall and whether the room is single occupancy or shared.